 - Can members have personal…

 … pets?
 Yes.
 Pets are individually owned by members.
 We have a limit of two dogs and five cats, whose food and medical costs are paid for by the community.
-Members can own unlimited small, caged pets.
+Members can own multiple small, caged pets.

 … shelters?
 No. Acorn requires all residential buildings to house at least three people.
+Some exceptions are made if our current infrastructure can not support induvial needs. (exceptions have been made for disabilities, and age related issues)

 … clothing?
 Yes.
 You do not need to participate in our commie clothes system even though it is awesome.

 … phones?
 Yes.
 Some of our younger members have cell phones provided by their families.
 Three members who travel frequently for our business have cell phones paid for by the community.
 Any member who wants to try to pay for their own phone could do so.
+The community also supports paying for phones for those who use it for community purposes.

 … computers?
 Yes.
 You can bring your own personal electronic devices to Acorn and use them while you are here.